September 8, 2009

 USC Physical Therapy Associates, Inc.

 Exhibit C: Specific Guidelines for establishing “Modest Value” in Meals, Travel and Lodging

-For USC-related activities, “Modest Value” is defined by the Expenditure Manual.
+For USC-related activities, “Modest Value” is defined by the Expenditure Policies.
 Modest value means modest by local standards, but in no event may exceed the following: (1) for out-of-town travel, the maximum value of meals, hospitality, travel (exclusive of plane fare) and lodging should not exceed the maximum rate of USC travel reimbursement for actual expenses, which is set each at a maximum dollar value; and (2) if only certain individual items are provided, those items should not exceed the maximum allowed per item.

 For non-USC related activities, we recommend utilizing the USC definition of “modest value” along with the additional guidance provided below:

 - Lodging in Expensive Cities.
 For travel to more expensive cities (e.g., New York, Boston and certain foreign cities), the maximum lodging per night may exceed the USC maximum allowable.
 To select lodgings in such cities that fall within the definition of modest value, utilize pricing guidance found in travel guides such as Fodors.
 For example, go to www.fodors.com.
 Click on the “hotels” tab and search for the city in question by price range.
 Do not select a hotel found in the most expensive category but rather one that is listed at no more than $$$ by the Fodor scale.

 - Meals, Travel, Lodging and Other Incidentals beyond the Above Norms.
 Meals, hospitality, travel and lodging outside these norms would not be incidental to the work involved under the consulting or other service contract.
 Such benefits are permitted only if treated as extra compensation that, combined with monetary compensation, is still fair market value for services provided by the USC Healthcare Professional.